jpipe-mcscert/jpipe-runner/docs/USAGE.md

 jpipe-runner --gui -l './libraries/notebook.py' ./models/02_quality_full.jd.json
 ```

-Runs the workflow with a Tkinter-based GUI that shows execution steps interactively.
+Runs the justification with a Tkinter-based GUI that shows execution steps interactively.

 ## Notes

 * Multiple `--variable` and `--library` options can be specified by repeating the flags.
 * The diagram output format depends on the file extension specified in `--output`.
-* Use `--verbose` to get detailed logs, especially useful for debugging complex workflows.
+* Use `--verbose` to get detailed logs, especially useful for debugging complex justification.
 * The `--gui` mode is helpful for visually inspecting the flow and step execution.